How to Remove Carpet

 - Pull toward you to detach it from the sharp tack strip that holds it to the floor along the wall.

-If you are pulling up carpet from stairs:
+How to pull up carpet from stairs:

 - Begin at the top of the stairs.